-We’re always looking for creative minds and thoughtful writers to publish with us on TOS Blog and in The Objective Standard (collectively “TOS”).
+We’re always looking for creative minds and thoughtful writers to publish in TOS Weekly and in our quarterly, The Objective Standard (collectively “TOS”).
 If you’re interested in writing for TOS, here’s what you need to know.

 We publish articles on a wide range of subjects including politics, law, foreign policy, economics, environmentalism, history, education, parenting, productivity tools and techniques, good living, travel, and the arts.
 We also publish book reviews, movie reviews, and interviews.
-Some submissions are published on TOS Blog, some in the quarterly, and some in both.
+Some submissions are published in TOS Weekly, some in the quarterly, and some in both.

 Philosophy and Audience